 In ancient Greece, the wood industry was widely used to make beds and tables.
 The importance of wood for the Greeks was so much that, according to national legends, they thought that every tree was guarded by an angel.
 So that by cutting the tree, that angel would also be killed.
 Therefore, if they needed to cut a tree, they have had to sacrifice for it 🥵.

 In Rome, the wood has had a special value, and even the Romans have sufficient knowledge of the principles of forestry.
 After the birth of Christ, the expansion of the wood industry continued in Europe.

-In the Indian subcontinent, from the earliest times of the past to the present day, the wood had been played an important role.
+In the Indian subcontinent, from the earliest times of the past to the present day, wood had been played an important role.
 Wood arts are still very popular in India.

 In Indonesia, from ancient times, they have used different types of wood for making idols, statues, and engraving works.

 In Australia and France, also there had been attention & focus on wood.
 The production of all types of Louis-style furniture made of wood is one of France’s iconic art.

 However, by reviewing the industry and the wood arts in different countries of the world, it can be said that wood is one of the most important materials that has had a great influence on the industrial and artistic progress of various communities.